 A strong, reliable local team is essential to the successful organization of Akademy.
 There should be enough team members and time to take care of all the bits and pieces of organizing such a big international event.
 The core local team should consist of around 5 people with one lead organizer who is the main contact.
 The organizing team should be involved for the entire planning and preparation of the conference.
-It doesn't work for one person to do it alone!
-The KDE Community is friendly and nice to get along with.
-However, it is an energetic and demanding community.
-In addition, there are many little details to be taken care of.
+One person alone will not be able to organise a successful Akademy!
+The KDE Community is friendly and easy to get along with.
+However, it is also an energetic and demanding community.
+In addition, there are many little details that need taking care of.

 The organizer is the main contact for the preparation of Akademy.
-He or she must be available to others who are helping in the preparations or provide services.
+He or she must be available to others who are helping with the preparations or providing services.
 The lead organizer can expect to work about 5 hours/week in the first few months, 10-15 hours in the weeks leading up to the event, and almost full time in the week or so before the start of Akademy.
 The lead organizer must also assemble a local organizing team and local supporters such as Linux User Groups.

-KDE e.V. will assist with procedures, advice based on several years of experience and organization (such as general project management, managing the travel grants and sponsor acquisition).
+KDE e.V. will assist with procedures and provide advice based on several years of experience and organization (such as general project management, managing the travel grants and sponsor acquisition).
 It is absolutely mandatory that the conference is supported locally (by a LUG, student FOSS group or similar) for registration, network administration, security, and other tasks.
 Good press contacts are also helpful.
 At least 10 volunteer helpers are needed in the weeks leading up to the event.
 Prior to the event, there is a call for volunteers, so KDE Community members will be available to help.